aspose-pdf/Aspose.PDF-Documentation/java/overview/system-requirements/_index.md

 ## Supported Java Versions

-Aspose.Words for Java supports the following Java versions:
+Aspose.PDF for Java supports the following Java versions:

 - J2SE 8.0 (1.8) or above (*for example Java 10*)
+- Support of Aspose.Pdf for Java on IBM i (Iseries or As/400)

 ## Development Environments